FilippoMB/Physics-Informed-Neural-Networks-tutorial/README.md

 ### Introduction to Physical Informed Neural Networks

+This tutorial gives a short introduction to PINNs and shows how to implement in Pytorch a PINN to model a growth function and a 1-dimensional wave.

-For this tutorial I mainly credit the original paper [1], the official Github repository [2], and these great posts [4, 5], which introduce the PINNs from a machine learning and physics perspective, respectively.
+For this tutorial I mainly credit the original paper [1], the official Github repository [2], and these great posts [4, 5], which introduce the PINNs from a machine learning and a physics perspective, respectively.

 ## References